KelleyCornejoLabs/Microbiome_Classification/README.md

 ### make_test_train_split.py
 For evaluation of each classification method, data from the VALENCIA project is split into a training and validation set.
 This tool creates those sets from the preprocessed data.
 ## nn_classifier.py
 This script trains and deploys the neural network classifier for microbiome count data.
 It creates a file containing the network and a file containing metric data from the training process.
+For training, it takes a training set and test set as input.
+Use make_test_train_split.py for making the split.
+For comparing different model's performance, split the data once to reserve a validation set, then split the training data again to create the training/test sets for creating models.